Layerbase Cloud

 Your localhost Postgres is bit-for-bit your production Postgres.
 Same applies to every other engine on Layerbase.

-Stand up a real engine for a feature branch, a demo, or a staging env.
-Script it into your CI with the CLI, or click it into existence in the dashboard.
+Stand up a real engine for a feature branch, a demo, or CI.
+Script it with the layerbase CLI from your terminal, or your agent's.

-Scale-to-zero, the HTTPS query API, and one monthly bill.
-Same engine you have been developing against since day one.
+An always-on pool, the HTTPS query API, and one flat monthly bill.
+Same engine you developed against since day one.

 TLS, generated credentials, and IP allowlists included on every tier.

 Most clouds give you a SQL textarea and call it a day.
-We built four purpose-built consoles, one for each data shape.
+We built five purpose-built consoles, one for each data shape.

 Tables